Cold Brew

 "Is this the same as iced coffee?"

 No. Iced coffee is brewed hot and then cooled over ice.
-Cold brew is never heated, creating a smoother, less acidic flavor.
-See the cold brew vs iced coffee comparison for a side-by-side breakdown.
+Cold brew is never heated, resulting in a smoother, less acidic flavor.
+See the cold brew vs iced coffee comparison.

 "Why is it more expensive?"

-Cold brew takes 12–24 hours to prepare and typically uses more coffee grounds, which increases both time and ingredient cost.
+Cold brew takes 12–24 hours to prepare and typically uses more coffee grounds, increasing both time and cost.

 "How much caffeine does it have?"